laushinka/webpage_analyzer/README.md

 # Webpage Analyzer

-Webpage Analyzer accepts a URL input and outputs the following details:
+Webpage Analyzer accepts a URL input and outputs the following details (pending ones are listed as issues):
 * HTML version
 * Page title
 * Number of headings and which heading level